frederikgramkortegaard/sanitara/README.md

 Sanitara is a machine-learning and heuristics based Parental Control system.

 ## How it Works
+Currently, the service works by exposing an API, in which one can send a domain url, and recieve a safety prediction via. a series of data formatting, heuristics and machine learning models.

 ### The Models
 As we've now established, a large part of sanitation comes from heuristics, however.
 We've also